-Dunlap Bennett & Ludwig domain name dispute lawyers represent both owners of domain names and trademark owners in domain name disputes worldwide in the Internet Corporation for Assigned Names and Numbers (ICANN) Uniform Dispute Resolution Policy (UDRP) Complaints before the World Intellectual Property Organization (WIPO), the National Arbitration Forum (NAF), and in state and federal courts across the United States.
-Our domain name dispute attorneys have both the domain and trademark experience to counsel domain owners on the best legal and non-legal strategies in the often confusing UDRP process.
+Dunlap Bennett & Ludwig’s domain name attorneys represent both owners of domain names and trademark owners in domain name sales, acquisitions, escrow, brokerage, and all variety of domain name disputes and transactions worldwide.
+These include arbitral disputes under the Uniform Dispute Resolution Policy (UDRP) of the Internet Corporation for Assigned Names and Numbers (ICANN) the World Intellectual Property Organization (WIPO) and the National Arbitration Forum (NAF), as well as trademark infringement, anticybersquatting, and reverse domain name hijacking (RDNH) claims in state and federal courts across the United States.
+Our domain name dispute attorneys have both the domain and trademark experience to counsel domain owners on the best legal and non-legal strategies in domain name disputes.

 ICANN is the private sector, non-profit corporation responsible for databases related to the namespaces of the Internet and for guaranteeing the Internet’s stability and security.
 Dunlap Bennett & Ludwig counsels and represents our business clients regarding disputes handled under the ICANN UDRP.
 Disputes regarding domain names can emerge from legitimate commercial competition as well as from misunderstandings, business opportunism, and domain brokers.